banepwn/wbui/README.md

 [`calculator.png` is a public domain image by the Tango Desktop Project.](https://commons.wikimedia.org/wiki/File:Accessories-calculator.svg)

 ## Documentation
+For something as simple as this, I'd recommend following the mantra of "The code *is* the documentation."
 ### Global
 #### wbui.new(**string**: element class, **vararg** parameters)
 Creates a new element.
 Parameters dependent on class.
 Internally does `return wbui.classes[name]:new(...)`.